molinadavid/teslabox/README.md

 1. Connect TeslaBox to your computer via USB cable and wait for it to appear as drive
 2. Create an empty ```TeslaCam``` under the root folder of the drive
 3. Make sure TeslaBox is connected to your home network via ethernet cable or home WiFi
-4. Browse to the hostname from 4.1 to edit these settings:
+4. Browse to the hostname you have setup to edit these settings:
 - Car name (appears next to each notification)
 - Log level (log verbosity. recommended: Debug)
 - Archive (enables archiving)